pypeit/PypeIt/doc/pypit_file.rst

-The primary file which informs the PYPIT data reduction pipeline is referred to as the PYPIT Reduction file and has a .pypit extension.
+The primary file which informs the PYPIT data reduction pipeline is referred to as the PYPIT Reduction file and it has a .pypit extension.
 This can be generated from PYPIT scripts (*recommended*) or by-hand if you are sufficiently familiar with the code.